reecewilliams7/go-security-tools/docs/gst_client-credentials_create.md

 ### Options

 ```
   -t, --client-id-type string       The type of Client ID to create.
-Options are 'uuidv7' and 'short'. (default "uuidv7")
+Options are 'uuidv7' and 'short-uuid'. (default "uuidv7")
   -s, --client-secret-type string   The type of Client Secret to create.
 Options are 'crypto-rand'. (default "crypto-rand")
   -c, --count int                   The count to create. (default 1)
   -h, --help                        help for create